-- Reality: In reality, Chinese are very obsessed about luxury products; they conduct in-depth research on every brand, and every product that is available for sale.
-They research for information online, offline.
+- Reality: In reality, consumers have a passion for luxury goods and are seeking the luxury experience; they conduct in-depth research (mainly online content) on every brand and every product that is available for sale.
+They research brands & products online and offline.
 Finally, it depends to a large extent on the brands to offer education on brands to consumers for better market penetration.

-The Chinese society dictated luxury consumers choices about brands
+The Chinese society dictates luxury consumers’ choices about brands

-- Myths: society dictates the brand choice: In China it is strongly believed that personal preferences and choices are believed to be determined by society, as there is a strong social hierarchy.
+- Myths: society dictates brand choice: In China, it is strongly believed that personal preferences and choices are believed to be determined by society, as there is a strong social hierarchy.
 People value and care for social status and go for brands that have a high price.

 - Reality: People make conscious choices based on many factors, not just determined by society, as against the belief they prefer high price, costly brands for social pride.
-A research by Management consulting firm McKinsey revealed that Chinese consumers prefer understated luxury items that are affordable.
+Research by Management consulting firm McKinsey revealed that Chinese consumers prefer understated luxury items that are affordable.

 Chinese luxury consumers are obsessed with foreign luxury brands

-- Myth: Chinese are obsessed with foreign brands: It is a popular belief that Chinese prefer Western brands and products, as they trust their quality.
+- Myth: Chinese consumers are obsessed with foreign brands: It is a popular belief that the Chinese prefer Western brands and products, as they trust their quality.

-- Reality: Chinese are slowly realizing that, domestic products also offer same quality and functionality.
+- Reality: Luxury connoisseurs are slowly realizing that domestic luxury companies also offer the same quality and functionality.
 This is especially true with the rise of Chinese luxury brands

 These myths are slowly being busted, as more and more luxury brands are growing popular with a huge Chinese customer base.
 The success of luxury stores such as Hung Huang’s Brand New China, Dong Liang Studio, etc reflects the changing attitudes of the Chinese towards Luxury.